prisma/prisma1/content/04-Reference/04-Functions/04-Subscriptions.md

 }
 ```

-## Current Limitations
+## Current limitations

-Currently, no Server-Side Subscriptions are triggered for the `File` type.
+Currently, no Subscriptions are triggered for the `File` type.